 Violet Rhoda Denny, 8, born St. Michael’s, Ipswich.

-Rose’s son CHARLES WILLIAM DENNY is also remembered on the memorial.
+Rose’s son CHARLES WILLIAM DENNY is also remembered on the memorial at Christchurch Park.

 John is also remembered on the Ransomes & Rapier Ltd. war memorial, Bourne Park, Ipswich, and at St. Mary at Stoke Church, Ipswich.